j-i-l/GenBankParser/README.md

 ```bash
 pip install git+git://github.com/j-i-l/GenBankParser.git@v0.1.1-alpha
 ```
-`v0.1.1-alpha` is the last version at the moment of writing these instuctions.
+`v0.1.1-alpha` is the last version at the moment of writing these instructions.
 Check the [releases](https://github.com/j-i-l/GenBankParser/releases) section for newer versions.

 # Package info
+**Contributions are welcome!**

+This packages is not actively maintained.

 ## Python compatibility
-Works both with python2 and python3.
+Supported is any python version >=2.7 including python 3.x.

 ## Requirements
 - [configparser](https://docs.python.org/2/library/configparser.html)